ropod-project/black-box/README.md

 ## Introduction

-This repository is a collection of components for ROPOD's black box, which is a device that logs data from different data sources and exposes a query interface for the data.
+This repository is a collection of components for a robotic black box, which is a device that logs data from different data sources and exposes a query interface for the data.

 The black box has two major components:
 * `datalogger`: A set of interfaces for reading data from different data sources and logging those data.